jaw42/jaw42.github.com/university/Statistics.md

 ### Levene's Test
 - Equality of Variance.
-	- Variance in populations is rougly equal
+	- Variance in populations is roughly equal
-	- Homogeinity of Variance
+	- Homogeneity of Variance

 ### Mauchly's Test of Sphericity
 - Test the hypothesis that the variances of the differences are equal (H0)